MorenoJoshua/bitbucket-batch-clone/README.md

 # ✨bitbucket-batch-clone✨

-Made this in a pinch wile struggling to set up work repos on my personal computer
+Made this in a pinch while struggling to set up work repos on my personal computer.

-Gets repo information and clones to the current directory
+Gets repo information and clones all selected to `./[Repo Name]`

 Install with
 `npm i -g https://github.com/MorenoJoshua/bitbucket-batch-clone`